wwselleck/weston.dev/src/pages/programming/ts-identity-constrain/index.md

 ---
 published: true
-title: "Typescript: Use an identity function to constrain a type"
+title: "Use an identity function to constrain a Typescript type"
 ---

 Say you have an object like this